EdwinRodger/MyMangaDataBase/README.md

 - Make a virtual environment using virtualenv or pipenv (This project uses pipenv)
 - Install external libraries from requirements.txt or pipfile
 - Run app.py
+- Or simply run `MyMangaDataBase` file based on your OS.
+It will install pipenv package, make virtual environment and run the program

+## Want To Contribute?

+Git clone this repository or download the source code from latest releases

+Make sure you have python 3.7 or greater

+Install packages from pipfile or requirements.txt

+Run app.py to run the program